-Renowned artist Mr G will be completing a five-storey mural of wahine Māori leader Hana Te Hemara (Te Atiawa, Ngāti Raukawa, Ngāi Tahu).
-This will be the largest mural Mr G has created to date.
+Renowned artist Mr G completed a five-storey mural of wahine Māori leader Hana Te Hemara (Te Atiawa, Ngāti Raukawa, Ngāi Tahu) in 2022.
+The largest mural Mr G had created at that time.

 I am Hana project sincerely thank Creative New Zealand who have funded this significant mural.